Tuesday 30th November, 2021

 If you buy on-line

 If you buy on line see if you can access a sample to check.
 If not, you you will need to rely on a quality recommendation such as a trusted professional.
+Please also understand that nowadays celebrity endorsements are paid for and practically every website that "reviews" or recommends products is receiving an affiliate commission if you buy.

 Dr Graeme's comments